james2m/canard/README.md

 Rails 2.x
 ---------

-Sorry you are out of luck with Rails 2.x Canard has only been written and tested with Rails 3 and above.
+Sorry, you are out of luck.
+Canard has only been written and tested with Rails 3 and above.

-Supported ORM's
+Supported ORMs
 ---------------

 Canard is ORM agnostic.
 ActiveRecord and Mongoid (thanks David Butler) adapters are currently implemented.
-New adapters can easily be added, but you'd need to check CanCan can also support your adapter.
+New adapters can easily be added, but you'd need to check to see if CanCan can also support your adapter.

 Further reading
 ---------------

-Canard stands on the sholders of Ryan Bates' CanCan and Martin Rehfeld's RoleModel.
+Canard stands on the shoulders of Ryan Bates' CanCan and Martin Rehfeld's RoleModel.
 You can read more about defining abilities on the CanCan wiki (https://github.com/ryanb/cancan/wiki).
-Canard implements the Ability class for you so you don't need the boilerplate code from Ryan's example;
+Canard implements the Ability class for you so you don't need the boilerplate code from Ryan's example:

     class Ability
       include CanCan::Ability